-The Painter’s Apprentice is a follow on but stand-alone sequel to The Apothecary’s Daughter.
-It is also available as an e-book and as an audio book.
+The Painter’s Apprentice is a follow on but stand-alone sequel to the e-book bestseller, The Apothecary’s Daughter.

 Shortlisted for the Romantic Novelists’ Association RoNAs award in the historical category 2014

 Beth, a gifted botanical artist, declares she will never marry since she intends to dedicate herself to her art.
 But then her cousin Noah arrives from Virginia and sparks off a chain of events which change her life forever.
 She makes friends in high places and, against a back ground of rising political unrest, she plays a small but crucial part in the Glorious Revolution and so alters the course of history.

 Darkness had already fallen when shouts and then the sound of a whistle blown three times made Beth’s head jerk up from her easel.
 Her paintbrush slid from her hand and fell unheeded to the floor.
 Instantly alert, she reached for her own silver whistle, which always hung around her neck.
 Noises in the night were not unusual in a lunatic asylum but generally the disturbance came from within the walls, not from the outside.

 Several sets of footsteps raced along the gallery and in the courtyard below Orpheus began to bark as furiously as if the Devil himself had knocked at the gate.
 Beth pushed open the casement and hung shivering over the sill to peer into the frosty night.

 The servants had run outside with lamps and there was a throng of shouting people milling around in the flickering light.
 The commotion was too great for anyone to hear when she called down to them so she hurried to investigate.